 Taking out a contract using your identity (e.g. for a mobile phone)

-But thieves have been known to commit even more sinister crimes, such as applying for benefits in your name or applying for a passport or driving licence.
+But thieves have even been known to commit other sinister crimes, such as applying for benefits in your name or applying for a passport or driving licence.

 9 ways you can protect your identity?